akka/akka-http/docs/src/main/paradox/server-side/server-https-support.md

 authority or created by yourself for local or staging environment purposes.

 Signing authorities often provide instructions on how to create a Java keystore (typically with reference to Tomcat configuration).
-If you want to generate your own certificates, the official Oracle documentation on how to generate keystores using the JDK keytool utility can be found [here](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/keytool.html).
+If you want to generate your own certificates, the official Oracle documentation on how to generate a keystore using the JDK keytool utility can be found [here](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/keytool.html).

 SSL-Config provides a more targeted guide on generating certificates, so we recommend you start with the guide titled [Generating X.509 Certificates](https://lightbend.github.io/ssl-config/CertificateGeneration.html).